 The Event Coordinator/Media Liaison – Pamela L. Chalmers (aka The Transactional Elf)

 Raised in Southern California and educated in Denver, Pamela was overwhelmed with the friendliness of Coloradans and claims that’s where she learned to smile.
 Happily married and proud mom (mother sounds too formal) of two (yes, the same two mentioned above), Pamela is the self-proclaimed “World’s Greatest Follower” (she even followed Bill in the bio section).
-Having visited over 52 nations (She is working on her own type of century club…if you know what I mean 😉…), she loves to travel and explore new places, and is working on a photo book about local markets—because of all their life and color…and that’s where the locals hang out.
+Having visited over 65 nations (She is working on her own type of century club…if you know what I mean 😉…), she loves to travel and explore new places, and is working on a photo book about local markets—because of all their life and color…and that’s where the locals hang out.
 (The project is in its fourth year of development!
 Ouch…) The people-person of the dynamic duo, Pamela has served as the event coordinator since its creation.

 Having majored in art history in university (after economics and statistics failures—okay, do you really count it as a fail if you don’t show up?) was the first notable life changing moment that Pamela said, “Life is too short.”
 An unanticipated successful career followed as a political consultant to the leaders of California having worked with Governors, Senators, Treasurers, and leadership in both legislatures, along with assisting several non-profit organizations.